keguerrero8/Pokemon-Game/README.md

   -each time pokemon wins a fight, give them experience -each time pokemon reaches certain experience, they can evolve -create inheritence classes with more pokemon from the Pokemon class

+Let me know if there are any suggestions\feedback.